 To put into perspective, nearly half of the global annual emissions are induced by the top 10% of the global income distribution while the lower half accounts for only 12% of these emissions.

-In 2019 alone, the bottom 50% was responsible for 1.6 tonnes of carbon dioxide emissions per capita, while the top 10% accounted for 31 tonnes per capita.
+In 2019 alone, the bottom 50% was responsible for 1.6 tons of carbon dioxide emissions per capita, while the top 10% accounted for 31 tons per capita.
 Albeit in contemporary discourse, the divide had been popularized as early as 1980 in a report led by the former German chancellor, Willy Brandt.
 Recommending a set of policies to address problems of global inequality and poverty, it sought to overcome the political frictions that had materialized between the wealthy, industrialized Global North and the less economically developed or underdeveloped Global South.
 Over time, newer scholarly assertions have been made to ascertain whether the divide has persisted or rather ceased to be relevant.

-Barring modern discrepancies in other indicators for analysis of inequalities, global emissions have been rising almost continuously since the Industrial Revolution, with one billion tonnes of carbon dioxide equivalents emitted overall by 1850, reaching approximately 50 billion today.
+Barring modern discrepancies in other indicators for analysis of inequalities, global emissions have been rising almost continuously since the Industrial Revolution, with one billion tons of carbon dioxide equivalents emitted overall by 1850, reaching approximately 50 billion today.
 Almost half of all emissions since the industrial revolution have been produced since 1990, the year of the first report from the Intergovernmental Panel on Climate Change (IPCC).

 It is important to take into consideration historical trends of emissions that have greatly altered the course the persisting threat has taken today.
-Notably, of the total 2,450 billion tonnes of carbon released in 1850, North America accounted for 27%, Europe 22%, China 11%, South and South-East Asia 9%, Russia and Central Asia 9%, East Asia 6%, Latin America 6%, MENA 6%, and Sub-Saharan Africa 4%.
+Notably, of the total 2,450 billion tons of carbon released in 1850, North America accounted for 27%, Europe 22%, China 11%, South and South-East Asia 9%, Russia and Central Asia 9%, East Asia 6%, Latin America 6%, MENA 6%, and Sub-Saharan Africa 4%.

 Those contributing the least to climate change find themselves at the disadvantageous end.
 In countries as vulnerable to climate change as Pakistan, planetary burdens may also exacerbate prevailing inequalities or even pave the way for a multitude of other challenges, such as poverty.
 Curbing emissions at the top tiers of the income distribution would doubtless have a tremendous effect, but unless those responsible for these burdens are not proportionally affected by them and are confident of the availability of the resources to safeguard themselves from the adverse effects, incentives to ease pressures will not be adequately realized.